energywebfoundation/origin/docs/trade/exchange-core.md

 [source](https://github.com/energywebfoundation/origin/blob/6e510dca5f934b6b17ea5a43304d444c3499b62f/packages/trade/exchange-core/src/MatchingEngine.ts#L116)

 ### 3. Check for Match
 The Matching Engine checks if the new order matches with any existing orders in the order book.
 The matching works by comparing each existing ask and bid in the order book to see if they match based on the established matching criteria.
-You can read more detail about the matching criteria in the reference implementation [here](./matching-criteria):
+You can read more detail about the matching criteria in the reference implementation [here](./matching-criteria).
+You can read more detail about Exchange scenarios and logic [here](https://energyweb.atlassian.net/wiki/spaces/OD/pages/1138360384/Exchange+scenarios).

 ```
 private matches(